philippgille/hello-netcoreapp/README.md

 ### AppImage

-> Note: You can only use AppImages on Linux
+> Note: You can only use AppImages on Linux and you must *either* have fuse installed *or* mount or extract the AppImage, see [AppImage/AppImageKit/wiki/FUSE](https://github.com/AppImage/AppImageKit/wiki/FUSE)

 After downloading the AppImage, you have to make it executable: `chmod u+x hello-netcoreapp_ubuntu.16.04-x64.AppImage`